Sture Bergwall

 Sture Ragnar Bergwall (born 26 April 1950), also known as Thomas Quick from 1993–2002, is a Swedish man previously believed to have been a serial killer, having confessed to more than 30 murders while detained in a mental institution for personality disorders.
 Between 1994 and 2001, Quick was convicted of eight of these murders.
 However, he withdrew all of his confessions in 2008.
 As a result, his murder convictions were quashed, the final one in July 2013, and he was released from hospital.

 The episode raised issues about how murder convictions could have been obtained on such weak evidence, and has been called the largest miscarriage of justice in Swedish history.
-Journalists Hannes Råstam and Dan Josefsson published TV documentaries and books about the murder cases; they claimed that bad therapy led to false confessions.
+Journalists Hannes Råstam and Jenny Küttim and Dan Josefsson published TV documentaries and books about the murder cases; they claimed that bad therapy led to false confessions.
 Dan Josefsson claims that a "cult"-like group led by psychologist Margit Norell manipulated the police and talked Sture Bergwall into false confessions.

 Early life

 Bergwall grew up in Korsnäs with his six siblings.
 He adopted his mother's maiden name, Quick, around 1991.
-After a history of criminal behavior (molestations of boys and various assaults and drug use), Quick was sentenced in 1991 for armed robbery.
+After a history of criminal behavior (molestation of boys and various assaults and drug use), Quick was sentenced in 1991 for armed robbery.
 He also stabbed a man while in outpatient treatment from a psychiatric facility.

 Confessions and convictions of murder

 After the robbery conviction, Quick was confined to care in an institution for the criminally insane.
-During therapy, he confessed to more than thirty murders committed in Sweden, Norway, Denmark, and Finland between 1964 and 1993.
+During therapy, he confessed to more than 30 murders committed in Sweden, Norway, Denmark, and Finland between 1964 and 1993.
 The therapy sessions were followed by police interviews.
 One of his confessions led to the apparent solving of an 18-year-old murder considered to be unsolvable, and another to the apparent informal solving of a murder in Växjö in 1964.
 This 1964 crime was outside the then 25-year statute of limitations in Sweden, but with the information given by Quick, the case was considered closed.